crsl4/phylogenetics-class/syllabus.md

 ### We highlight the COVID academic policies that everyone at UW-Madison is expected to follow
 - **Quarantine or Isolation due to COVID-19.** Students should continually monitor themselves for COVID-19 symptoms and get tested for the virus if they have symptoms or have been in close contact with someone with COVID-19.
 Students should reach out to instructors as soon as possible if they become ill or need to isolate or quarantine, in order to make alternate plans for how to proceed with the course.
 Students are strongly encouraged to communicate with their instructor concerning their illness and the anticipated extent of their absence from the course (either in-person or remote).
 The instructor will work with the student to provide alternative ways to complete the course work.
-- **UW-Madison face covering guidelines.** While on campus all employees and students are required to wear appropriate and properly fitting face coverings (i.e., covering both mouth and nose) while present in any campus building unless working alone in a laboratory or office space.
-If any student is unable to wear a face-covering, an accommodation may be provided due to disability, medical condition, or other legitimate reason.
-Students with disabilities or medical conditions who are unable to wear a face covering should contact the McBurney Disability Resource Center or their Access Consultant if they are already affiliated.
-Students requesting an accommodation unrelated to disability or medical condition should contact the Dean of Students Office.
-Students who choose not to wear a face covering may not attend in-person classes, unless they are approved for an accommodation or exemption.
-All other students not wearing a face covering will be asked to put one on or leave the classroom.
-Students who refuse to wear face coverings appropriately or adhere to other stated requirements will be reported to the Office of Student Conduct and Community Standards and will not be allowed to return to the classroom until they agree to comply with the face covering policy.
-An instructor may cancel or suspend a course in-person meeting if a person is in the classroom without an approved face covering in position over their nose and mouth and refuses to immediately comply.